makezurich/makezurich-hardware-intro/README.md

 It can detect gestures, proximity, light color and light intensity.

 ### Measuring orientation in space of the Nano
-The Arduino Nano BLE Sense has a 9-axis inertial measuring unit (IMU).
+The Arduino Nano BLE Sense has a 9-axis inertial measuring unit (IMU) built-in.

 The [LSM9DS1](https://www.st.com/resource/en/datasheet/lsm9ds1.pdf) includes an accelerometer, a gyroscope and a magnetometer.